 Gordon Nickel, The Gentle Answer to the Muslim Accusation of Biblical Falsification, Bruton Gate, Calgary, 2015, pgs.
 1-4

-Dr. Andy Bannister is the Director and Lead Apologist for Ravi Zacharias International Ministries (RZIM) Canada.
+Dr. Andy Bannister is the Director of the Solas Centre for Public Christianity, based in Scotland.
 He speaks and teaches regularly throughout Canada, the US, Europe, and the wider world.
 From churches to universities, business forums to TV and radio, Andy regularly addresses both Christian audiences and those of all faiths and none on issues relating to faith, culture, politics, and society.